dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 ### SRv6 with Traffic Engineering

-SRv6 can be appleid as a drop-in replacement for GTP without changes in the control-plane.
+SRv6 can be applied as a drop-in replacement for GTP without changes in the control-plane.
-This is a simple 1 to 1 replacement.
+This is a simple 1 to 1 replacement discussed in section 6.1.
 However, SRv6 offers much richer possibilities.

 Traffic engineering is a native feature of SR. The SRv6 variant of SR of course supports both strict and loose models of source routing.
 Here, the SID